tobimd/colorparse/example/README.rst

 Finishing a color
 -----------------

-To finish a color, can mean two things: a change to another color, or resetting colors to normal (to the color the terminal uses, which is normally not white).
+To finish a color, can mean two things: changing to another color, or resetting colors to normal (to the color the terminal uses, which is normally not white).

 To change colors, all is needed is to initiate a new color like before::